What is a chemical peel?

 Why a chemical peel?

 Are you seeing a dull complexion, signs of aging, discoloration, and an unbalanced complexion when you look in the mirror?
 Chemical peels use a mild acid to remove the outer layer of dead skin cells, revealing fresh, healthy skin underneath.
 In addition to giving you a healthy glow, a chemical peel in Austin with our team can also help to reduce the appearance of fine lines, wrinkles, and acne scars.
-The many benefits of a chemical peel include:

 • Treating active acne